 Below the progress line, dark grey areas show when EEG is available.
-Light grey areas indicate periods where no EEG data was recorded.
+Light gray areas indicate periods where no EEG data was recorded.

-In the bottom line, vertical bars indicate several types of marker found in the EEG.
-These bars match the time of the entries in the marker list.
+In the last line vertical bars indicate several types of marker found in the EEG.
+These bars are identical to the entries in the marker list.
 All marker except pattern markers are shown.
-You can click on any of these bars to show the corresponding EEG in the EEG plot below (lower panel).
+You can click on any of these bars and show the corresponding EEG in the EEG plot below.
 For more information on the possible markers, go to the section Markers.